 Large cities like Rome, Florence, and Milan have instituted ZTL Zones (Zona Traffico Limitato).
-These are zoned off steets to reduce traffic congestion.
-They are monitored by cameras and when you cross into one a ticket is issued and sent to the address on the car’s registration.
-If you are renting a car in Italy the ticket will be forwarded on to you.
+These are zoned off streets to reduce traffic congestion.
+Cameras monitor them, and when you cross into one, a ticket is issued and sent to the address on the car’s registration.
+If you rent a car in Italy, the ticket will be forwarded to you.
 Ask and study maps to make sure you know where these zones are.

-It’s also worth noting that in smaller towns, driving and parking is for locals only.
-These aren’t ZTL Zones, but you will be restricted for parking outside the town center and walking/biking in.
+It’s also worth noting that in smaller towns, driving and parking are for locals only.
+These aren’t ZTL Zones, but you will be restricted from parking outside the town center and walking/biking in.
 We saw this most notably in Lucca, Perugia, and Siena.

 Should You Rent a Car in Italy?

-While public transport in Italy is generally quite good it helps to have your own car if you are two or more.
-Having a car gives you great freedom to get off the traditional tourist track and seeing places that aren’t usually accessible.
-Car rentals in Italy aren’t ridiculously expensive and I think renting one is well worth the adventure!
+While public transport in Italy is generally great in Italy, it helps to have your car if you are two or more.
+Having a car and renting a car in Italy gives you great freedom to get off the traditional tourist track and see places that aren’t usually accessible.
+Car rentals in Italy aren’t expensive, and I think renting one is well worth the adventure!